antelle/electron-evil-feature-patcher/README.md

 - disable certain feature flags
 - test on all supported operating systems
 - have it right now, not in a year
-- minimal possible patching time
+- minimize patching time
-- simple yet working solution
+- keep it simple

 ## Non-goals

 - do it all in a nice way
 - support other features
-- provide a long-term solution
 - patch old Electron versions
 - protect from [physically local attacks](https://chromium.googlesource.com/chromium/src/+/master/docs/security/faq.md#Why-arent-physically_local-attacks-in-Chromes-threat-model)